Latest news and developments

 IC Citizen role models

 The IC Citizen is not an internal communication awards competition.
-However, the movement has recognised several internal communicators as being role models for one or more of the seven characteristics of IC Citizenship.
+However, the movement has recognised several internal communicators as being role models for one or more of the ten principles of IC Citizenship in the manifesto.
 Here are a few of them:

 Matt Batten @ICMattBatten – for being demonstrably committed to continuous professional development.